pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain.md

 The point actually now is...
 This is the **mining process**.
 That's the whole mining process.
 It's so easy.
-It's just a loop that we do, we hash the block header plus the nonce, and then we hash it again, and then we see, is this below the difficulty, so 4070 was what we discussed here.
+It's **just a loop** that we do, we

+- **hash the block header plus the nonce**,
+- and then we **hash it again**,
+- and then we see, **is this below the difficulty (ie. number of zeros in front)?**, so 4070 was what we discussed here.
-If no, add one to the nonce, and if yes, send the block to all neighbors that you have available, and this is what's happening now, that you send all the blocks to your neighbors with the solution of the crypto puzzle, and then what they do is they just check it, and that's easy.
-They just need to check is this hash of the content plus the nonce in total has the certain amount of zeroes.
+  - **If no (ie. not enough zeros in front)**, add one to the nonce, and
+  - **if yes (ie. enough zeros in front)**, send the block to all neighbors that you have available, and this is what's happening now, that you send all the blocks to your neighbors with the solution of the crypto puzzle, and then what they do is they just check it, and that's easy.
+They just need to check is this hash of the content plus the nonce in total has the certain amount of zeros.
 Fine, then that is being accepted.

 ## Bitcoin: Block Reward, Transaction Fees